CIS565-Fall-2013/Project-0/README.md

 * 1. Line 15 of main.cpp contains a variable string set by default to "Your Name Here".
 Replace "Your Name Here" with your name, rebuild, and run CUDATEST.
 Take a screenshot of CUDATEST working on your machine.
 * 2. ADD your screenshot to your Git repository and check in your modified main.cpp and added screenshot.
-* 3. If you are using Windows, make sure your modified CUDATEST can run in Moore100 or the SIG Lab.
+* 2.5 If you are using Windows, make sure your modified CUDATEST can run in Moore100 or the SIG Lab.
+* 3. Open a Pull Request so we can see that you have finished.
+* 4. Send an email to Liam With your name, github account name, and the grade you believe you deserve.
-* 4. You're done with Homework 0!
+* 5. You're done with Homework 0!